brendanhay/brendanhay.github.io/_posts/2016-05-26-typed-authorisation-scopes.md

 # Common Request Context and Environment

-.. this adhoc overloading is improper - what about laws etc?
+> TODO: .. this adhoc overloading is improper - what about laws etc?

 To provide a uniform interface for serialisation of our operation datatypes into HTTP requests, a typeclass is introduced and an instance for each operation